 Step 4.
 Make the estimates

 Now begins the actual estimation step.
-There are several methods for estimating time:
+There are several methods of estimating time:

 Cost of Quality

-Quite an interesting technique, at first, time or budget is estimated only for the development of functionality, without taking into account errors and problems, as if we immediately got perfect software without defects(never seen such unicorn).
-And further, it is estimated how much additional time and budget will be required for work with errors and problems in reality in order to bring the software closer to that “ideal” state.
+Quite an interesting technique.
+Estimates are made just to develop functionality, without considering bugs and problems, as if we would be implementing perfect software without defects right away (I've never seen such a unicorn).
+And then we calculate how much additional time and budget it would actually take to deal with bugs and problems to bring the software closer to that "perfect" state.

 In assessing the cost of software quality assurance, you can analyze and consider the following areas:

-- Expenses for defect prevention activities
+- Expenses for defect prevention activities;

-- Cost of testing
+- Cost of QA;

-- Correction of internal errors
+- Correction of internal errors;

-- Fix external integration issues
+- Fix external integration issues;

-We need to teach people to do estimations, especially in the IT field.
+We need to teach people how to make estimates, especially in the IT field.
 This is important for the success of the project, for the success of the people involved in the project, for the success of the final product, and of course for the satisfaction of the customer.
 Unfortunately, teaching someone to pay attention to detail is difficult and time-consuming.